 And this is how to calculate e to the power of 10.

-As you can see, calculating e to the power of x might be quite troublesome and time-consuming - our tool is a simple solution for that unnecessary problem 🤗
+As you can see, calculating e to the power of x might be pretty troublesome and time-consuming – our tool is a simple solution for that unnecessary problem 🤗

 "Exp" is short for "exponential" and is used in the notation exp(x) as another way to write eˣ.